jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - `soap-xml-request-handling` retrieves the error code from other plugins (such as `401`, returned by the apikey plugin) or from a technical problem preventing access to the upstream server (invalid hostname or TCP port)
   - `soap-xml-response-handling` has the same behavior as `soap-xml-request-handling` and also retrieves the error code of the upstream server

+The defaut HTTP code `HTTP 500 Internal Server Error` can be customized with `customFaultCode`.
+The default SOAP Fault can be customized with `customFaultXslt` that applies an XSLT Transformation.

 <a id="configuration_reference"></a>

 ## `soap-xml-request-handling` and `soap-xml-response-handling` configuration reference